Monarchist League of Canada: Research

 The league commissions a study on the actual cost of the Canadian monarchy every three years, the most recent of which was completed in 2021.
 The survey is distributed to members, media, and parliamentarians, and it is available for download on the League's website.

 Other activities

 Prince Edward, Earl of Wessex speaks with members at a League reception held at the Spoke Club in Toronto, 2005.

 The league is considered by many as being the recognized voice of Canadian monarchism.
 Often, members are called upon to engage in debate on television and radio shows, or offer commentary on occasions of royal significance.

 The league stages various national and regional social events throughout the year.

-The league has welcomed Prince Andrew, Prince Edward and his wife Sophie, and Princess Anne, giving Canadian royals opportunity to meet its volunteers and members.
+The league has welcomed Andrew Mountbatten-Windsor, Prince Edward and his wife Sophie, and Princess Anne, giving Canadian royals opportunity to meet its volunteers and members.
 Individual branches also organize luncheons, banquets, receptions and lectures, where senators, members of parliament, members of legislative assemblies, academics and other prominent citizens participate as guest speakers.